apaladines-techconsulting/Interview_Questions/README.md

 `Classes` are reference type meaning multiple variables can point to the same object in memory, have inheritance, they are deallocable and often used for complex data models.
 Not trait, multiple values can be accessed at time.

+## Value Type vs Reference Type:
+`Value Type`:
+    - Is a type of data that is copied when assigned to a new variable or passed as an argument to a function.
+    - Each variable or instance of a value type has its own independent copy of the data, and changes made to one copy do not affect other copies.
+    - Common examples of value types in Swift include basic types like integers, floating-point numbers, booleans, strings, arrays, and structs.
+`Reference Type`:
+    - Is a type of data where variables or instances share a reference to the same underlying data in memory.
+    - When a reference type is assigned to a new variable or passed as an argument, only the reference (memory address) is copied, not the actual data.
+    - Changes made to one instance of a reference type will be reflected in all other instances that share the same reference.
+    - Common examples of reference types in Swift include classes and closures.

 ## Multithreading options in iOS:
 1. GCD -> Grand Central Dispatch
 2. OperationQueue